Skip to main content

 • Once you have become politically engaged, encourage others to do the same: utilize your knowledge and platforms to make issue advocacy accessible to everyone.

 • Leaders are those who are just as determined to mobilize and empower their peers to fight for change as they are determined to make that change themselves: “pay it forward and pay it back.”
-One must pass down those opportunities which one found so valuable yet did not always have access to in order to continue this critical cycle of growth, empowerment, and action.
+Pass down those opportunities that you found valuable to continue this critical cycle of growth, empowerment, and action.

 SELF-CARE

-"It's easy to get overwhelmed by social media and the onslaught of bad news," said Sydney Rinehart, Point Flagship Scholar.
+"It's easy to get overwhelmed by social media and the onslaught of bad news.
 Try to focus on cultivating your own garden and doing something in your community that uses your unique gifts to make an impact.
-Change starts in ourselves, then our families, then our communities, then the world
+Change starts in ourselves, then our families, then our communities, then the world!" - Sydney Rinehart, Point Flagship Alum.

-“As part of the student government, I pushed our administration to recoup our Diversity space on campus.” - Pau Brunet-Fuertes.
+“As part of the student government, I pushed our administration to recoup our Diversity space on campus.” - Pau Brunet-Fuertes, Point Community College Alum

 "I got my university to put students' preferred names on their degrees instead of defaulting to their birth names to ensure that students who haven't been able to go through the name change process can still have the correct name read and printed.
-I went through my Registrar's office and went through multiple meetings over the course of a few months to enact this change in time for graduation this past May! " - Jo Lew, Point Flagship Scholar.
+I went through my Registrar's office and went through multiple meetings over the course of a few months to enact this change in time for graduation this past May! " - Jo Lew, Point Flagship Alum and BIPOC Scholar

 “I've had many conversations with teachers about how to support and highlight LGBT+ voices and identities.
 These conversations are often initiated by faculty once you show yourself to be open, kind, and growth-oriented.
 I've helped teachers understand, navigate, and use neo-pronouns within the classroom, helped get more access to gender-neutral restrooms, and increased in-school access to sexual health aids all by engaging in respectful conversations with teachers and admin.
-Sometimes all it takes is confidence, and faith in the good intention of my community" - Cara Weathers, Point Flagship Scholar.
+Sometimes all it takes is confidence and faith in the good intentions of my community" - Cara Weathers, Point Flagship Scholar

 “I am the former executive board officer at my previous college’s (Austin Community College) student government and after being elected as President I started creating legislation to go into the next year's administration and hopeful to amend our constitution to become more inclusive.
-I created a policy for everyone to list their pronouns if joining via Zoom for it to be mandatory and in person to have name tags that listed every members' pronouns.
-Myself and another Point Foundation BIPOC Scholar Kay Trent who is my wonderful friend and colleague have has started on the creation of a Diversity, Equity, and Inclusion Officer for our student government who would be responsible for overseeing all student organizations and ensuring that they are meeting DEI initiatives every semester.” - Justin Parker, Point BIPOC Scholar.
+I created a policy for everyone to list their pronouns if joining via Zoom for it to be mandatory and in person to have name tags that listed every member's pronouns.
+I and another Point Foundation BIPOC Scholar Kay Trent who is my wonderful friend and colleague, started on the creation of a Diversity, Equity, and Inclusion Officer for our student government who would be responsible for overseeing all student organizations and ensuring that they are meeting DEI initiatives every semester.” - Justin Parker, Point BIPOC Scholar

 Read More